mobxjs/mobx/notes-docs.md

 -   Should peek() be brought back on arrays for non-decorator support?
 I have assumed it is still gone in the docs.

+-   The async action document instead of offering "one way to do it" offers many different ways to do it.
+This may be unavoidable, but perhaps there is a way to at least focus this document. runInAction in particular seems like a pattern that doesn't add that much compared to just extracting actions as methods, especially in combination with makeAutoObservable.

 Todo

 -   [ ] Netlify preview for docs PR.